adagala/unpaid.js/README.md

-## Has you client failed to make payment?
+## Has your client failed to make payment?

 Add opacity to the body tag and decrement it daily or weekly until the site completely fades away.